kroxiksut/django-152fz-consent/docs/consent/en/self-service.md

 - [To the consent section](./README.md)
 - [To the general documentation section](../README.md)

-## Alpha area
+## Alpha scope

-Self-service in the current area covers:
+Self-service in its current scope covers:
-- view current subject consents;
+- viewing current subject consents;
-- withdrawal of consent for a specific stream `purpose + document`.
+- withdrawing consent for a specific `purpose + document` stream.

 ## What is not included in the scope

-- A full-fledged personal account with arbitrary legal work scenarios.
+- A full-fledged personal account with arbitrary legal workflow scenarios.
-- Complete “right to be forgotten” process with external workflow and SLA.
+- A complete "right to be forgotten" process with external workflow and SLA.

 ## Behavior Settings